 A secure site (https rather than http) is also a must-have.
 Customers are less likely to fill in personal information if the site isn’t secure.
 In fact, if your site users are doing this, they’re at risk of personal information being stolen from them, especially on public Wi-Fi networks.
 Because of this, search engines are starting to dish out penalties for insecure sites, so this is thing to do sooner rather than later.
 Hence, using a secure connection is not only smart marketing, it’s only fair to your customers.

-Key Communications is here to help you understand what it is, what it’s used for and why you need it.
+Key Technologies is here to help you understand what it is, what it’s used for and why you need it.
 And we’re always here to help you install it.

 So, what is an SSL Certificate?